 Conversations and image-sharing happen in real time, which speeds the process.
 Using Viz.ai can potentially save critical minutes or hours in the triage, diagnosis and treatment of strokes.

 “By having technologies such as Viz.ai, we're able to more effectively and efficiently triage patients and get them transferred to the appropriate level of care,” said Dr. Eric Deshaies, a Novant Health neurosurgeon and system physician executive of Novant Health Neuroscience & Psychiatry Institute.
-“The study can be done very short period of time, sometimes as little as two minutes after the patient gets in the CT scanner.”
+“The study can be done in a very short period of time, sometimes as little as two minutes after the patient gets in the CT scanner.”

 The artificial intelligence component means that as it compiles more data it will get better at a variety of facets of stroke detection.